 \begin{theorem}[\v{D}uri\v{s} et al.\cite{vdurivs2004multi}] The characteristic function $f_V: \{0, 1\}^n \rightarrow \{0, 1\}$ of a randomly chosen vector space $V$ in $\{0, 1\}^n$, defined as $f_V(x)=1$ if $x\in V$ and $0$ otherwise, needs a \bdd of size $2^{\Omega(n)}/(2n)$ with high probability. \end{theorem}

-Our result follows by noting that if $f$ is as above, or indeed if $f$ is any function with codomain $\{0, \lambda\}$ for any scalar $\lambda$, then the \qmdd of the state $\ket{f}=\sum_xf(x)\ket{x}$ has the same structure as the \bdd of $f$.
-That is to say, in this case, the \bdd and \qmdd are graphs with the same number of nodes.
+Our result follows by noting that if $f$ has codomain $\{0,1\}$ as above, then the \qmdd of the state $\ket{f}=\sum_xf(x)\ket{x}$ has the same structure as the \bdd of $f$.
+Consequently, in particular the \bdd and \qmdd have the same number of nodes.

 \begin{corollary} For a random vector space $V\subseteq \{0,1\}^n$, the coset state $\ket{V}$ requires \qmdds of size $2^{\Omega(n)}/(2n)$ with high probability. \end{corollary} \begin{proof} We will show that the \qmdd has the same number of nodes as a \bdd.
 A \bdd encodes a function $f\colon \{0,1\}^n\to\{0,1\}$.
 In this case, the \bdd encodes $f_V$, the characteristic function of $V$.
 A \bdd is a graph which contains one node for each subfunction of $f$.
 (In the literature, such a \bdd is sometimes called a Full BDD, so that the term \bdd is reserved for a variant where the nodes are in one-to-one correspondence with the subfunctions $f$ which satisfy $f_0\ne f_1$).